brunonicko/basicco/README.rst

 ----------
-While developing Python software for Visual Effects pipelines, I found myself having to write the same boiler-plate code over and over again, as well as struggling with compatibility issues and feature gaps between Python 2 and Python 3.
+While developing Python software for Visual Effects pipelines, I found myself having to write the same boiler-plate code over and over again, as well as struggling with compatibility issues and the feature gap between Python 2 and Python 3.

 So I decided to tackle it at the `Base`_, literally.